-Join us for The Importance of Leadership in College Admissions on 7/16 at 8 pm EST. Space is limited, register today!
+Join us for How to Apply to Top Universities in the UK, Canada & Beyond on 8/28 at 8 pm EST. Space is limited, register today!

 You’ve likely heard your student say something like, “I’m just not a math person,” or “Some people are just natural leaders.”
 In today’s high-pressure academic environment, it’s easy for students to feel overwhelmed by the pursuit of perfect grades, standout test scores and a packed résumé.
 But what if the real key to college admissions isn’t perfection at all?
-What if what truly sets students apart is how they face challenges, grow from setbacks and demonstrate resilience?
+What if what truly sets students apart is how they face challenges, grow from setbacks, and show a growth mindset in their college essays?

 How has your student’s thinking evolved?
 What subjects sparked curiosity?
 How did they respond to academic challenges?